Last Update : February 17, 2021

-Students must also use the declaration form from the University to warn, prior to their arrival, that they are arriving from abroad and are quarantining themselves.
+Travellers must also use the Declaration Form from the University to warn, prior to their arrival, that they are arriving from abroad and are quarantining themselves.

 In response to pandemic-related needs, the University’s housing department has set aside 118 single rooms in four residences dedicated solely for student quarantine.
 These rooms, available to all Sherbrooke students, meet all public-health quarantine requirements.

 Instructions and measures have been put in place to protect everyone's health and limit the spread of the virus.
 Any quarantined person must comply with these instructions.
 Visitors are prohibited from entering these residences.

 When the quarantine takes place in a University residence, the housing department will contact the student before his or her arrival.

 Each resident must complete the "Les essentiels de ma vie en résidences" training (Université de Sherbrooke or Estudiantine, as the case may be) before his or her arrival.
 A section is devoted to the sociosanitary rules and measures in effect in the residences.

 In addition, the housing department contacts students prior to their arrival asking them to buy the following: